oceanprotocol-archive/OEPs/8/README.md

 These are examples of attributes that can enhance the discoverability of a resource:

+* checksum: Checksum of attributes to be able to compare if there are changes in the asset that you are purchasing.
+Empty if there is not sent.
 * sla: Service Level Agreement
 * industry
 * category: can be assigned to a category in addition to having tags